 Steel chainring, cassette teeth, axles, and hub driver body.

 Bigger seat with deeper padding and chromoly rails.

 Custom Select – work with Jeff to select a frameset and build your perfect bike.

-Email us at email@example.com if you would like to be on the wait list for when we catch up and can build more Custom Select es.
+Email us at firstname.lastname@example.org if you would like to be on the wait list for Custom Select bikes.

 Rolling Chassis – frameset and wheels (you can buy other parts too of course!)

-Frameset (below) – buy a frameset (and other Jones stuff) and do your own thing
+Frameset – buy a frameset (and other Jones stuff) and do your own thing

 Complete Jones-Spec stock bike, – remove from its box, build, check and tune… and then go for a ride!